followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxAccordion/1 Configuration/deferRendering.md

 ===========================================================================

 <!--shortDescription-->
-Specifies whether widget content is rendered when the widget is shown or when rendering the widget.
+Specifies whether to render the panel's content when it is displayed.
+If **false**, the content is rendered immediately.
 <!--/shortDescription-->

 <!--fullDescription-->
-If this option is set to **true**, widget content is rendered when showing the widget.
-Otherwise, widget content is rendered when rendering the widget.

 <!--/fullDescription-->